msrocean/Tik_Tok/README.md

 4. **Onion Sites** [2]: Onion Sites dataset contains only closed-world (CW) data, and collected in 2016.
 This dataset contains 538 sites with 77 instances each.
-5. **Walkie-Talkie (Real)**: Walkie-Talkie (Real) dataset contains 100 sites with 750 instances each.
+5. **Walkie-Talkie (Real)**: Walkie-Talkie (Real) dataset contains 100 sites with over 750 instances each.
  This dataset is collected using our implemented Walkie-Talkie prototype in 2019.
- As this dataset size is more than the limit of *github*, we share the the dataset in a google drive and the dataset can be downloaded from this [url]().
-  ***nate*** please describe the dataset.
+ See the `W-T_Experiments` subdirectory for additional details.

  ```angular2
 [1] Payap Sirinam, Mohsen Imani, Marc Juarez, and Matthew Wright.
 2018.